 3 The MW output at the POI varies under different operating conditions.
 The IC is reminded that this value is tied to the generation tie-line (gen-tie) losses.
 The estimated Maximum Net Output value at POI and gen-tie Losses illustrated above are contingent upon the accuracy of the technical data provided by the IC and are subject to change should the IC change its gen-tie parameters during the final engineering and design phase of the Generating Facility.
-Please note that the Generating Facility shall not exceed the total net output of 100 MW at the POI.
+Please note that the Generating Facility shall not exceed the total net output of 100.0 MW at the POI.

-- 1. The Generating Facility was modeled as described in Table A.1 and A.2 above. - 2.
-Wildfire mitigation measures have been incorporated into all of SCE's construction standards and operational practices.
+- 2. Wildfire mitigation measures have been incorporated into all of SCE's construction standards and operational practices.
 SCE has notified ICs with a proposed project(s) and associated Interconnection Facilities to be in, or interconnecting to, an identified high fire risk area ("HFRA") or high fire risk area circuit ("HFRA circuit").
 As a result of implementing these mitigation measures, please be advised that the facilities and their associated costs identified in this Appendix A report (Attachment 1 and Attachment 2) are above and beyond the mitigation identified in previous cluster studies.
 SCE is implementing these measures to address the heightened wildfire risk in HFRAs and HFRA circuits.
 In the future, SCE may develop and implement additional mitigation measures in these HFRAs that are not identified in this study as a means of continuously ensuring the safety and reliability of SCEs Electric System and the public it serves.
 If this occurs prior to in servicing the Generating Facility, additional scope will be included via an addendum to this study report or via Technical Study report outlining the facilities. - 3.
 The facilities that will be installed by SCE and the IC are detailed in Attachment 1. - 4.
 Environmental Activities, Permits, and Licensing.